Mets trade Jason Vargas to Phillies

 Left-hander Jason Vargas was acquired from the New York Mets on Monday for Double-A catcher Austin Bossart.

+“Jason Vargas is battle-tested and has been relatively effective for the better part of a decade now,” Phillies general manager Matt Klentak said.
+“He gives his team a chance to win the game every time he takes the ball.
+I like the fact it’s a different look.
+He’s a soft-tossing lefty.
+We have a lot of hard-throwing righties.
+He’s a good complement to our pitching staff.”

-Vargas could start Friday night against the Chicago White Sox on normal four days’ rest.
-Zach Eflin, who is scheduled to pitch that night, has a 10.46 ERA in his last six starts.
+Vargas is expected to start this weekend against the Chicago White Sox.
+Zach Eflin, who is scheduled to pitch Friday, has a 10.46 ERA in his last six starts.
+Vargas could take that spot on regular four days’ rest.

 Vargas is owed $2,666,667 of his $8 million salary for the remainder of this season, and his contract includes an $8 million club option for 2020 with a $2 million buyout.
 He receives a $250,000 assignment bonus.